Thomann DNA

 The Assembly consists mainly of these parts:

-- Thomann GmbH company information
+• Thomann GmbH company updates

-The Assembly (video & slides) is posted to #announcements in the second week of the month.
-If there are questions to any of the Assembly's topics, there are two ways to ask:
+The Assembly (video & slides) is posted to #io-team-all once it has taken place.
+If there are questions to any of the Assembly's topics, use the post's thread.
+An answer will be provided there.

 THOMANN.IO Blog

 Every team member is allowed to write blog posts for thomann.io.
-If you have an interesting topic or you want to introduce your team, feel free to write a blog post.
+If you have an interesting topic, or you want to introduce your team, feel free to write a blog post.

 Since our team's take care of their recruiting process and of creating job ads, it's recommended to have a blog post introducing your team.
 And remember to update regularly.